 - In addition, life-threatening complications often develop at this time.

 - In some people, signs and symptoms may return up to two weeks after the fever has subsided.

 Typhoid patients are likely to have stomach aches and common abdominal misbehavior.
 It’ s is highly advised that Typhoid patients keep healthy and easy by eating nutritious food to boost their system.
 It’s important to eat foods that are easy to digest and filled with body replenishment nutrients.

 For typhoid patients, a high-calorie is prescribed.
 If the body is busy coping with the infection, this prevents weight loss.
 Small amounts of food will maintain strength and energy at regular intervals.
-One of the principal signs of typhoid is a dehydration of the body.
-An including vegetable broth, strained fruit and fresh fruits is essential.
+One of the principal signs of typhoid is dehydration of the body.
+Including vegetable broth, strained fruit and fresh fruits are essential.

 What to include in Typhoid Patient’s Diet: